Ready to shape the future of graduate careers?

 Form a plan

-If you know you have a decision that you need to make soon, it can help to create a plan for the process which you are going to take to make this decision.
-You may also choose to assess the information, team and resources you have available to help you make the decision.
+If you know you’ve got a decision that you need to make, create a plan for your upcoming decision-making process.
+What do you need to know or do to make up your mind?
+As part of this, assess the information, team and resources you’ve got available to help you.

 Ask for advice